mateusz/silverstripe-testdata/Readme.md

 - The test data can then be added, updated or removed
 - Test data can be broken down into chunks, separate Yaml files are allowed and can be added on the fly
 - Original YamlFixture class is overriden to allow for circular references within yml files
-- Creates dummy files (either empty, or content copied from file with matchin name)
+- Creates dummy data files like images (either empty, or content copied from file with matching name)
+- (New) Exporter for automatically building your yml files - just select classes & IDs and they will be exported automatically (only on master).

 ## Usage